In 1986, Brother Don Fleischhacker of Notre Dame University wrote a letter to Playboy protesting that magazines fragmented view of human sexuality.

 This article is reprinted with permission from National Catholic Register.
 To subscribe to the National Catholic Register call 1-800-421-3230.

-Donald DeMarco is adjunct professor at Holy Apostles College and Seminary and Professor Emeritus at St. Jerome's University in Waterloo Ontario.
-Donald DeMarco continues to work as a corresponding member of the Pontifical Academy for Life.
-DeMarco is the author of twenty books, including How to Remain Sane in a World That is Going Mad, Poetry That Enters the Mind and Warms the Heart, The Heart of Virtue, The Many Faces of Virtue, and Architects Of The Culture Of Death.
+Donald DeMarco is adjunct professor at Holy Apostles College and Seminary and professor emeritus at St. Jerome's University in Waterloo Ontario.
+He is a regular columnist for the Saint Austin Review.
+DeMarco is the author of twenty books, including Reflections on the Covid-19 Pandemic: A Search for Understanding, How to Remain Sane in a World That is Going Mad, Poetry That Enters the Mind and Warms the Heart, The Heart of Virtue, The Many Faces of Virtue, and Architects Of The Culture Of Death.
 Donald DeMarco is on the Advisory Board of The Catholic Education Resource Center.Copyright © 2008 National Catholic Register

 back to top